Can salary and dividends be used as proof of income for relevant life insurance?

 • ask for additional accounts or a reference from your accountant

-If a company has had one exceptional year, insurers typically treat that year with caution unless there is clear evidence that it can be repeated.
+If a company has had one exceptional year, insurers usually treat that year cautiously unless there is evidence that the income level can be maintained.

 Read more in this guide: taking out a policy if profits are low or uncertain.

-A low-salary, higher-dividend approach is common in owner-managed companies.
-It is not, by itself, a reason for an insurer to refuse cover.
+A low-salary, higher-dividend structure is very common in owner-managed companies.
+On its own, this is not a reason for an insurer to refuse cover.

-The insurer is typically more interested in the total remuneration and whether the company’s accounts support it.
-In other words, the split is rarely the issue.
-The sustainability is.
+Insurers generally focus on the total remuneration and whether the company’s accounts support it.
+In other words, the structure of the income is rarely the issue.
+The sustainability of the income is what matters.

 Single-director companies

-Single-director companies often assume they will be treated differently.
+Single-director companies sometimes assume they will be treated differently.

-If your limited company is trading successfully, and you can prove your income, the underwriting process is very similar to that of other companies.
+If your limited company is trading successfully and you can evidence your income, the underwriting process is generally very similar to that used for other businesses.

-To find out what types of businesses can take out this type of cover, read who can take out a relevant life policy?
+To find out what types of businesses can take out this cover, read who can take out a relevant life policy?.

-For the wider tax position, you can cross-reference: tax benefits of relevant life and is relevant life a business expense?
+For the wider tax position, see also tax benefits of relevant life and is relevant life a business expense?.

 Get a free quote Calculator